major macro economic indicators

 - Resilient financial sector

-- Inadequate level of investment; domestic savings rate too low
+- Inadequate investment levels; domestic savings rate too low

-- Weakness in R&D; high content of exports in imports
+- Weakness in R&D; high content of imports in exports

 - Developmental lag of Eastern regions

 - Structural unemployment, low level of female employment

 2023 will see the Polish economy record one of its lowest growth rates since its economic transformation in late 1980s.
 Inflation, which soared in 2022 and hit a high 17.2% in January 2023, has affected real household disposable income and the economy as a consequence.
 Private consumption (58% of GDP) remains a crucial part of the economy.
 Inflation is expected peak in the first quarter of 2023 and gradually decrease thereafter, albeit still sitting well above the central bank’s inflation target of 2.5% ±1 p.p. tolerance band.
 The monetary tightening cycle that started in October 2021 and which so far has delivered eleven interest rate hikes totalling 665 basis point – with the latest occurring in September 2022 – may well not be over.
 Core inflation developments could spark further monetary tightening if tensions are caused by a stronger labour market that prompts a revival in household consumption.
 The labour market remains in a good shape with low unemployment (2.9% in December 2022 according to Eurostat methodology and one of the lowest levels in the EU, next to Czechia and Germany) and solid nominal wage growth (+10.3% in December 2022).
 However, wages have been suffering in real terms as they turned negative and are expected to stay in negative territory as long as double-digit inflation exists and companies are reluctant to increase their headcounts amid the ongoing uncertainty.